gettypubs/keepitmoving/content/theoretical-issues/12-heydenreich_giebeler.md

 ---
 id: "12"
 title: The Hype about ZERO and Its Influence on the Conservation and Presentation of Early Kinetic Works
+short_title: The Hype about ZERO and Its Influence
 type: essay
 contributor:
  - first_name: Gunnar